mpcabd/python-arabic-reshaper/README.md

 which means that every character is rendered regardless of its surroundings, and second is that the text is written from left to right.

-To solve the latter issue all we have to do is to use the [Unicode bidirectional algorithm](http://unicode.org/reports/tr9/), which is implemented purely in Python in [python-bidi](https://github.com/MeirKriheli/python-bidi).
+To solve the latter issue we had to use the
+[Unicode bidirectional algorithm](http://unicode.org/reports/tr9/), which is implemented purely in Python in [python-bidi](https://github.com/MeirKriheli/python-bidi).
-If you use it you’ll end up with something that looks like this:
+Which ended us up with something that looks like this:

 ![Arabic text written from right to left with no reshaping](http://mpcabd.xyz/wp-content/uploads/2012/05/arabic-6.png)